-The idea-expression dichotomy serves a beneficial purpose if its value is assessed at T_3 (or later).
-Realizing that at T_3 substitution effects come primarily from perfect or near-perfect copies, but less so from imperfect ones, it makes sense to protect only the specific expression of ideas but not the ideas themselves.
-But earlier, in T_1 or even T_2 , it is less clear that the idea-expression dichotomy serves copyright's incentive purpose as good as it does at T_3 .
+The idea-expression dichotomy serves that beneficial purpose if its merit is assessed at T_3 (or later).
+Realizing that at T_3 substitution effects come primarily from perfect or near-perfect copies, but much less so from imperfect ones, it makes sense to protect only the specific expression of ideas but not the ideas themselves.
+Yet earlier, at T_1 or even T_2 , it is less clear that the idea-expression dichotomy serves copyright's incentive purposes as good as it does at T_3 .
 At T_1 a work that copies another work's ideas but modifies their expression enough to fall on the safe side of the dichotomy may still function as very close substitute.
 At this stage both works are relatively fungible prototypes and the copy may undermine the first work's market without necessarily adding much of value.

 Consider the following example.
 During his first year as an economics assistant professor at Berkeley George Akerlof wrote the paper "The Market for Lemons".
-52 By June of 1967 the paper was ready and Akerlof sent it to The American Economic Review for publication.
+66 By June of 1967 the paper was ready and Akerlof sent it to The American Economic Review for publication.
 Shortly he received a rejection letter in which the editor explained that the Review did not publish papers on subjects of such triviality.
-53 After a few other rejections on similar and other grounds, the paper was finally accepted and published by the Quarterly Journal of Economics in 1970.
-54 In 2001 Akerlof shared a Nobel Prize in Economics.
-55 In its decision to award the prize, the Royal Swedish Academy of Sciences explained that Akerlof's paper "is probably the single most important contribution to the literature on economics of information.
-This paper has all the typical features of a truly seminal piece.
-It introduces a simple but profound and universal idea, offers numerous interesting implications and points to broad applications."
-56 This is, of course, a T3 ex
+67 After a few other rejections on similar and other grounds, the paper was finally accepted and published by